OSSTT/ML2_Projekt/README.md

 ## How to set up the project on your device

 First of all, this project was developed on a **Windows device** and the entire code was written in **Python version 3.12.1**.
-You can set up the project on **Windows** just as we did in the MDM course.
+You can set up the project on as we did in the MDM course.

 ### For **Windows** users: